Galooshi/import-js/README.md

 ### `logLevel`

 One of `["debug", "info", "warn", "error"]`.
-This controls what ends up in the logfile (mostly used when [import-js is run as a daemon process](#running-as-a-daemon).
+This controls what ends up in the logfile (mostly used when [ImportJS is run as a daemon process](#running-as-a-daemon).
 The default is `info`.

 ```json